 - In order to maintain continuous enrollment, all students studying abroad (both during the academic year and summer) must register for the appropriate study abroad course as advised by OIE.
 These courses are limited for use by students earning credit through an approved institution abroad.
 All study abroad must be approved by Marquette prior to enrollment in the study abroad placeholder course.

-- Students who fail to register for the required study abroad course prior to the first day of the study abroad program, will be registered for the course by the University and are responsible for all the tuition and fees associated with that class and program.
+- Students who do not register for the study abroad placeholder by the end of the term prior to study abroad will be withdrawn from their study abroad program.
 Students who are registered for the required study abroad course, fail to attend the study abroad program and have not dropped the class by the first day of the study abroad program, will be withdrawn from the program by the University and assigned a grade of UW.
 This grade may not be appealed.

 - Students are required to discuss their plans to study abroad with a financial aid counselor and are personally responsible for understanding how their financial aid does, or does not, apply for a study abroad program.

 - Students will be automatically be enrolled in GEO Blue insurance for the dates of their study abroad program.
 This insurance is required for all students studying abroad and will be billed to students through their Checkmarq account.
 This insurance cannot be waived.
 There are some programs or countries that also have insurance requirements or automatic enrollment; however, the GEO Blue policy will still be required for students for continuity of health and safety response.